rszimm/sprinklers_pi/README.md

 ### OpenWeather / OpenWeatherMap
 This is the current recommended free provider, however, it is currently unsupported on Arduino/AVR Platforms due to a dependence on curl and a JSON library that is currently untested on Arduino.
 It works on Linux devices including raspberry pi.

+#### OpenWeatherMap appears to now require a CC on file for new accounts in order to work properly.
+As long as you use less than 1000 calls / day it is still free.
+Sprinklers_pi will only make calls before starting a schedule and when you use the Weather Provider Diagnostics page so you should be no where near this limit.

 1. Uncomment `#define WEATHER_OPENWEATHER` in config.h before building.
 1. Build and start the server.
 1. Navigate to the Settings Page.